 The award recognises a local group or individual who has gone the extra mile to improve their local community.
 The award was set up in honour of Charles Maher, a campaigner and long-standing supporter of Living Streets.

-Mustafa Desai was nominated for setting up the Take A Hike programme, which uses walking to tackle physical and mental health challenges, while promoting inclusion for Black, Asian and minority ethnic (BAME) women and enabling people to connect with the great outdoors.
+Mustafa Desai was nominated for setting up the Take A Hike programme, which uses walking to tackle physical and mental health challenges, while promoting social inclusion, social diversity and supporting people to connect with the great outdoors.

 Cllr Mustafa Desai, Charles Maher Award 2021 winner, said:

 "I’m delighted that the walking group is getting this national recognition with the Charles Maher Award from Living Streets.
 It’s great that something so positive has come from the awful circumstances of the coronavirus pandemic.
 Being part of this group has been fantastic for the wellbeing of all its members and I recommend the activity to all as a simple but effective way to improve physical, mental and spiritual wellbeing."

 Blackburn with Darwen (BwD) Executive Member for Wellbeing, Cllr Damian Talbot said:

 “Great news to see a Blackburn with Darwen wellbeing effort recognised at the National Walking Summit.
 We’re working hard to improve activity levels across the borough, with the publication of the Healthy Weight Declaration and announcing a Climate Change Emergency in recent years, together with more recent efforts to improve the walking and cycling infrastructure through Government funding for Emergency Active Travel Funding and the creation of project group Blackburn Stride and Ride, and currently we are consulting with residents to better enable everyday walking and cycling.”